Harithmetic1/PDE1130-Mini-Project-2/README.md

 Import can be done in three different ways
 1. Full import: This gets all the classes used in that module into our program and ready to be used by the programmer `import xyz`
-2. Partial import: This is used to get specific classes from a module/library, to prevent the burdening the interpreter with information that won't be used.
+2. Partial import: This is used to get specific classes from a module/library, to prevent burdening the interpreter with information that won't be used.
 `from xyz import abc`
 3. Renaming modules: We can import a module with a different name just in case the module/library name is too long for us to use.
-`import xyz as abc`
+`import xyz as a`

 To import a library/module into a python program we need to keep the module in the same directory as the required program or install it into the python virtual machine.